 As Moderator of the Evangelical Presbyterian Church, he initiated a new position paper on biblical sexuality, prioritized church planting, and helped form a church planting partnership with the Mexican Presbyterian Church.
 Mike is a graduate of the Arrow Leadership Program and has been a member of Leighton’s Charlotte mentoring community for several years.

 Ron Scheese is President and Chief Executive Officer of Andesa Services, an Allentown, Pennsylvania-based provider of integrated policy administration, plan administration, and illustration solutions for life insurance and annuity carriers and brokers.
 Prior to Andesa, Ron held a variety of financial leadership roles with faith-based, not-for-profit healthcare ministries.
+Also, he is the Board Chair at Albright College, in Reading PA.

 Ron first became connected to Leighton Ford Ministries while serving as an elder at First Presbyterian Church of Reading, PA, where Kevin Ford led a strategic planning process.
 Ron then hired TAG Consulting (which Kevin led prior to joining LFM) to lead a multi-year consultation with Andesa, which resulted in significant increases in profit and growth, driven by high levels of employee engagement.